"Nuggets: Short Stories About Nevada Mining" features narratives from robust collection of mining materials

 Author Steven Nightingale and poet Vogue Robinson welcomed into the Nevada Writers Hall of Fame family.

-Richard C. Sill papers now available
+Richard C. Sill papers are now available for use in the library's Special Collections and University Archives.

 James D. Yoakum Papers Ready for Use